menu

 Overview

 West Liberty is a very small village located in the state of Ohio.
 With a population of 1,759 people and just one neighborhood, West Liberty is the 482nd largest community in Ohio.
-West Liberty has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+West Liberty has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

-West Liberty is a blue-collar town, with 38.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, West Liberty is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in West Liberty who work in management occupations (13.95%), sales jobs (7.87%), and office and administrative support (7.73%).
+West Liberty is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, West Liberty is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in West Liberty who work in management occupations (13.90%), office and administrative support (11.47%), and sales jobs (7.42%).

 Also of interest is that West Liberty has more people living here who work in computers and math than 95% of the places in the US.